-- When using a cMT / cMT X Series model, system register [LW-9134] is used to change the language mode in server, while [PLW-9134] is used to change the language mode on a portable tablet device. - Only the label tags that are used in the project file will be contained in the .cxob / .exob file generated after compilation; therefore, no unused label tags will be contained in the project file obtained by decompiling a .cxob / .exob file.

-Click the icon to download the demo project that illustrates how to use the Option List object to switch between multiple languages.
-Please confirm your internet connection before downloading the demo project.

-Click the icon to watch the demonstration film.
+- When using a cMT / cMT X Series model, system register [LW-9134] is used to change the language mode in server, while [PLW-9134] is used to change the language mode on a portable tablet device. - Click the icon to download the demo project that illustrates how to use the Option List object to switch between multiple languages.
+Please confirm your internet connection before downloading the demo project. - Click the icon to watch the demonstration film.
 Please confirm your internet connection before playing the film.